 Projects that involve simultaneous MBP/4% LIHTC for multiple projects that are part of a larger development located on the same, contiguous, or proximate sites must request a waiver and may be subjected to the Developer Fee limits for “twinning” projects established in Section 3.9.8.3.

 “Twinning” projects are defined as one (1) 9% LIHTC project and one (1) MBP/4% LIHTC project on the same common plan of development or larger development located on the same, contiguous, or proximate sites.
 Other structures will not be accepted.
+DHCD will determine whether an assemblage of sites is “proximate” based on whether they can be developed in a single construction period and would constitute a single site except for street or other public divisions.
+If awarded 9% LIHTC, the application for the 4% project must be received within ninety (90) days of receiving the 9% reservation letter.
+Both the 9% and 4% components must reach initial closing within ninety (90) days of each other.

 Readiness to Proceed and Financial Feasibility